 Park Rules and Regulations

 Safety and enjoyment go hand in hand at Historic Yates Mill County Park.
-The following rules and regulations have been established to ensure a safe and pleasant visit.
+The following rules have been established to ensure a safe and pleasant visit.

 - Parking in designated areas only – no roadside parking.

 - Please respect NC State University property – hike only on designated trails.

 - Fishing is allowed from the boardwalks only.
 All baits except minnows are allowed.
 View Park Fishing Rules and Regulations.
 Note that all North Carolina Wildlife Resources Commission Rules and Regulations apply.
 View NC Wildlife Resources Commission's Rules and Regulations.

 - Picnicking in designated areas only – use is on a first-come, first-served basis.
 There is no reserved use.